ChatterDC/mini-project-employee/README.md

 # mini-project-employee
-This is a mini-project for the Udemy course https://www.udemy.com/course/cplusplus-programming-step-by-step/
+This is a mini-project managing employee records.